cloudmesh/technologies/chapters/incomming/xgboost.md

 (that sometimes contain more than 500,000 observations) is computationally onerous, not so efficient.

-> ``The name xgboost, though, actually refers to the engineering goal
+> "The name xgboost, though, actually refers to the engineering goal
 > to push the limit of computations resources for boosted tree
 > algorithms.
-Which is the reason why many people use xgboost''.
+Which is the reason why many people use xgboost".

 - says Tianqi Chen, creator of XGBoost
 (later received contributions from many developers) [@hid-sp18-401-XGBoost-gen].
 The description of XGBoost according to the software repository on github is

-> ``Scalable, Portable and Distributed Gradient Boosting (GBDT, GBRT
+> "Scalable, Portable and Distributed Gradient Boosting (GBDT, GBRT
-> or GBM) Library, for Python, R, Java, Scala, C++ and more''
+> or GBM) Library, for Python, R, Java, Scala, C++ and more"
 > [@hid-sp18-401-XGBoost-git].